inji/inji-openid4vp-ios-swift/README.md

 ###### Exceptions

-1. InvalidResponse is thrown if there is no response or response is null.
-2. InterruptedIOException is thrown if the connection is timed out when network call is made.
+1. InterruptedIOException is thrown if the connection is timed out when network call is made.
-3. NetworkRequestFailed exception is thrown when there is any other exception occurred when sending the response over http post request.
+2. NetworkRequestFailed exception is thrown when there is any other exception occurred when sending the response over http post request.